-Given that India still needs 40,000 schools, 35,000 colleges and 700 universities to educate its 130 million school-aged children and the government has targeted 30% Gross Enrolment Ratio (GER) by 2020, there is a bright future for private players to start the own venture in the education space.
-They can obtain direct licenses from regulatory bodies or take the franchise model route (Delhi Public School has a franchise model with the minimum investment cost of USD 308,000).
+Given that India still needs 40,000 schools, 35,000 colleges, and 700 universities to educate its 130 million school-aged children and the government has targeted a 30% Gross Enrolment Ratio (GER) by 2020, there is a bright future for private players to start the own venture in the education space.
+They can obtain direct licenses from regulatory bodies or take the franchise model route (Delhi Public School has a franchise model with a minimum investment cost of USD 308,000).
 The HRD Ministry has already partnered with Tata Motors Ltd, Tata Consultancy Services Ltd, and Hubtown Ltd to open three IITs in Nagpur, Ranchi, and Pune.
-And, there are also opportunities to setup private / deemed universities such as BITS Pilani, Manipal, and Amity.
+And, there are also opportunities to set up private / deemed universities such as BITS Pilani, Manipal, and Amity.

 Indian Educational InfrastructureImage Source

-The classroom learning has moved beyond textbooks and blackboards.
-These days, there is an increasing focus on the use of digital, mobile, multimedia, audio-visual and experiential based study materials.
+Classroom learning has moved beyond textbooks and blackboards.
+These days, there is an increasing focus on digital, mobile, multimedia, audio-visual, and experiential-based study materials.
 The e-learning market will grow at a CAGR of 17.4% till 2018, says a Ken Research Group report.
-There is a tremendous scope in the ed-tech space which is expected to cross USD 70 billion by 2017 and is catching investors’ eyes.
+There is a tremendous scope in the ed-tech space, which is expected to cross USD 70 billion by 2017 and is catching investors’ eyes.

-One of the ed-tech pioneers in India were Educomp and NIIT.
-Over the last two decades, Educomp has reached out to 30 million learners and academicians across more than 65,000 schools to provide digital and interactive learning content.
-NIIT has been also instrumental in building employable manpower by providing multi-disciplinary skill and talent development courses to individuals, corporates, and institutions since 1981.
+One of the ed-tech pioneers in India was Educomp and NIIT.
+Over the last two decades, Educomp has reached 30 million learners and academicians across more than 65,000 schools to provide digital and interactive learning content.
+NIIT has also been instrumental in building employable human resources by providing multi-disciplinary skill and talent development courses to individuals, corporates, and institutions since 1981.

-Vedanta: an online education platform Vedanta which offers students get live and personalized training.
+Vedanta: an online education platform Vedanta that offers students get live and personalized training.
 It has a backing of USD 5 million from Tiger Global and Accel.

-Byju’s: a learning app that provides supplemental school curriculum classes for Class 6-12 and test preparation training for CAT, JEE, IAS, GMAT & GRE.
-Byju recently raised USD 50 million from Mark Zuckerberg’s foundation CZI.
+Byju’s: a learning app that provides supplemental school curriculum classes for Class 6-12 and tests preparation training for CAT, JEE, IAS, GMAT & GRE.
+By recently raised USD 50 million from Mark Zuckerberg’s foundation CZI.
 Earlier, Sequoia Capital and Sofia had invested USD 75 million in Byju.

-INurture: has partnered with more than 15 colleges and universities, private as well as government, to provide online, tailor made graduate and post-graduate courses.
+Nurture: has partnered with more than 15 colleges and universities, private and government, to provide online, tailor-made graduate and post-graduate courses.
 It has raised Rs30 crores (USD 5 million)(INR 32.50 Cr.) from Bertelsmann India Investments (BII).

-Youth4Work: a new generation talent search platform which improves professional skills and builds professional profiles, which are made available to companies for recruitment.
-It has raised USD 500,000 bridge capital from angel investors Dan Sandhu, Aurum Equity Partners LLP and GAP investments.
+Youth4Work: a new generation talent search platform that improves professional skills and builds professional profiles made available to companies for recruitment.
+It has raised USD 500,000 bridge capital from angel investors Dan Sandhu, Aurum Equity Partners LLP, and GAP investments.

 XSEED Education: a for-profit K-12 education startup that offers customized and well-researched proprietary curriculum for students and trains its teachers in-house.
-It has a growing popularity in small towns.
+It has growing popularity in small towns.
 So far, it has seen enrolments from about 7,50,000 students.
-Last year, it ventured in ed-tech space by acquiring Pleolabs, an online education, and learning management platform.
+Last year, it ventured into the ed-tech space by acquiring Pleolabs, online education and learning management platform.

 3. Teacher Training

-The quality of teachers still remains a major concern due to low salary payment, lack of decision-making power and absence of accountability.
-The draft NPE 2016 states that there is a shortage of over 5 lakh teachers in elementary school and about 14%of government secondary schools do not have the mandatory minimum 6 teachers.
-A majority of teachers do not have required knowledge or teaching skills which result in inferior learning in the classrooms.
+The quality of teachers remains a major concern due to low salary payment, lack of decision-making power, and absence of accountability.
+The draft NPE 2016 states that there is a shortage of over 5 lakh teachers in elementary schools, and about 14%of government secondary schools do not have a mandatory minimum of 6 teachers.
+A majority of teachers do not have the required knowledge or teaching skills, which results in inferior learning in the classrooms.
 Also, due to an increasing number of schools, the management comes under pressure to hire qualified teachers or graduates from substandard institutions.

 4. Rural Education

-There are a large number of students in Tier 2 & Tier 3 cities and rural areas who don’t have access to education due to poverty, lack of brick & mortar infrastructure and financial aid.
+There are many students in Tier 2 & Tier 3 cities and rural areas who don’t have access to education due to poverty, lack of brick & mortar infrastructure, and financial aid.
 The state and central government have invested USD 4.7 billion) to improve standards of education in these places.
-However, there is a need for more funds & efforts to establish last mile connectivity which can be achieved with private sector participation.
+However, there is a need for more funds & efforts to establish last-mile connectivity, which can be achieved with private sector participation.
 Rural education is already witnessing private participation.
-Unitus Seed Fund backed Hippocampus Learning Centres is already doing its bit.
-It runs more than 200 learning centers across 80 villages in South India, educates 16,000 children and employs 500 teachers as of date.
-Aavishkaar, venture capital fund invested USD 1.23 Mn in Karadi Path Education Co to help expand its English language learning program among primary school students in the rural and semi-urban regions.
+Unitus Seed Fund-backed Hippocampus Learning Centres is already doing its bit.
+It runs more than 200 learning centers across 80 villages in South India, educates 16,000 children, and employs 500 teachers.
+Aavishkaar, venture capital fund, invested USD 1.23 Mn in Karadi Path Education Co to help expand its English language learning program among primary school students in the rural and semi-urban regions.

 5. Inclusive Education

-This is a vastly untapped area with a huge potential for investment.
-Currently, the Scheme of Inclusive Education for Disabled at Secondary Stage (IEDSS) provides assistance to children with disabilities to pursue education.
+This is a vastly untapped area with huge investment potential.
+Currently, the Scheme of Inclusive Education for Disabled at Secondary Stage (IEDSS) assists children with disabilities to pursue education.
 But, according to a United Nations report, 34% of 2.9 million children with disabilities in India are out of school.
-There is negligible development in inclusive education, barring the ones like Awaz speech assistive device and app for autistic children and a few other ‘special needs’ children’s learning apps.
+There is negligible development in inclusive education, barring the ones like Awaz speech assistive device and app for autistic children and a few other ‘special needs children’s learning apps.
 Private players can make efforts in this direction by setting up disabled-friendly infrastructure in the schools, developing assisted software & devices, and designing training modules to prepare teachers for inclusive education.

 India’s education sector is on the path of rapid growth and is expected to generate good annual returns about 7-8 years after the investment.
-The current government is taking significant steps to speed up the progress, but it is the joint efforts of the private players that will breed innovation in pedagogical products & services, pool more & better talent, reduce the cost of education and make the system more efficient.
+The current government is taking significant steps to speed up the progress.
+Still, the joint efforts of the private players will breed innovation in pedagogical products & services, pool more & better talent, reduce the cost of education, and make the system more efficient.
 Hence, this time is ripe for private investment in the education sector.